ZhangRui111/ZRayRL/README.md

 # ZRayRL

-This project is a RL toolbox with a basic/concise implementation.
+This project is a RL toolbox with a basic/concise and consistent implementation.

 ## I. Dependencies and Install
 ### I.1.
 Main Dependencies